MostafaKhidr/QCHAT/frontend/README.md

 ## API Integration

-The frontend integrates with the M-CHAT backend REST API.
+The frontend integrates with the Q-CHAT-10 backend REST API.

 ### Endpoints Used